 Movies have been saved by great editing, and, in turn, have been destroyed by bad editing.

 The choices an editor makes are vital to the telling of a cinematic story.
-And it’s certainly not just about what is left on the cutting room floor, rather, it’s about simple yet vital choices like:
+And it’s certainly not just about what is left on the cutting room floor, instead, it’s about vital yet straightforward choices like:

 - When to enter and leave a scene